The Dragon-Prince and the Stepmother: Yilan Bey (Çorum)

-In a Turkish tale collected from a source in Çorum with the title Yılan Bey ("Serpent Lord"), a couple has no child.
+In a Turkish tale collected by professor Necati Demir from a source in Çorum with the title Yılan Bey ("Serpent Lord"), a couple has no child.
 Scholars and doctors come to assess the situation, but provide no answer.
 After nine months, the woman is pregnant, but every midwife that tries to help in the baby's delivery is killed, for their son is a snake.
 In the same village, an orphan girl lives with her stepmother, who pushes her to be the boy's midwife, in hopes of killing her.
-The girl cries for her situation, but, one night, an old man appears in her dreams and advises her: request for a bow of milk, some cotton, and a stick, which will help in the snake's delivery.
+The girl cries for her situation, but, one night, an old man appears in her dreams and advises her: request for a bowl of milk, some cotton, and a stick, which will help in the snake's delivery.
 The girl wakes up and goes to the couple's house, requests the materials and safely helps in the snake's delivery.
 Some twenty years later, the snake son is all grown up and wishes to marry.
 His father, who is rich, searches for potential brides for his son, but he bites them all to death.
 The stepmother decides to send her stepdaughter again to be the snake's bride, in hopes she dies this time.
 Once again, the old man appears in her dreams and advises her to wear forty layers of skin, to parallel the forty layers of snakeskin the snake son has, and she is to take off one layer and ask the snake son to shed one skin.
 It happens thus and the snake son turns into a human youth.
 Some time later, the snake son, now human, joins the army, and the stepmother lies that his wife, her stepdaughter, is not a good person, which causes her to be banished from home.
 The girl takes shelter with a mother and son, whose name is Ilhan Bey, and is set to marry him.
 The snake son returns, discovers the truth and goes to look for his wife, finding her with the second paramour.
 Both men argue about who the girl should be with and take the discussion to court.
 The judge makes a way to settle the dispute: prepare a salty bread and give her a bit, she will ask for water and whoever gives her water to drink shall be her husband.
 The judge's orders are followed through, and the snake son gives her water.
 The girl then remains with her first husband.